wonsunahn/CS1632_Fall2026/exercises/2/socratic_tutor.md

 - `RentACatNull` prints nothing from `main`, so any systems test that genuinely asserts on output must fail against it.
 A test that passes against both is asserting nothing about output — the same mutation-style logic as the `SOLUTION`/`BUGGY` pairing in Tasks 1 and 2.
 - Acceptable answers for the surviving-defect question name a wrong behavior on a line that is executed: for example, `listCats` including rented cats as well as available ones, `rentCat` returning `true` for an already-rented cat, an off-by-one in an ID comparison, or the wrong message printed on a valid path.
 Instruction coverage records that a line ran, not that anything checked what it did.
 - Target for the final reflection: the unit test answers "does this unit behave correctly in isolation" but not "do the units work together"; the integration test answers "do the real objects work together" but not "where is the defect"; the coverage report answers "which lines did the suite execute" but not "did the suite check anything."
 Coverage is the weakest of the three on its own, because it is satisfied by execution alone and says nothing about assertions.

+**THE REST OF THE EXERCISE — orientation only, no answers held.**

+- `CatUnitTest` (7 cases): the target is a real cat with real state.
+Preconditions are set by calling its own methods; postconditions are read from its getters with plain assertions.
+The string-conversion method's expected format matters and is specified in its Javadoc.
+- `RentACatIntegrationTest` (10 cases): same ten scenarios as the unit test class, but with real cats.
+The interesting question for a student here is which postconditions become *easier* to check than in the unit test, and why that does not make the unit test redundant.
+This is the contrast Problem 3 depends on.
+- `CatImpl` (9 TODOs) and `RentACatImpl` (4 TODOs): implementation code, graded, and covered by the code-handling rule — never write or correct it.
+Ask what the Javadoc specifies and whether their code matches.
+Note that a Javadoc comment may under-specify behavior the solution implements; if a student's implementation satisfies the comment and passes the tests, do not insist it is wrong.
+- `SystemsTest` (2 TODOs): handled in Problem 4.

 **VERIFICATION CHECKLIST:**